 In order to be eligible to use marriage allowance, you must meet the following conditions:

-- You are married or in a civil partnership and do not receive Married Couple’s Allowance
+- You are a married couple, or are in a civil partnership and not already receiving Married Couple’s Allowance

 - One of you earns under the Personal Allowance threshold (£12,570 for the tax year 2021/22)

 - You were both born after 6 April 1935 (if not, you may be eligible for Married Couple’s Allowance – see below).

 Marriage allowance is not applied to married couples or civil partners automatically.
 It needs to be applied for through HMRC.
 To do this you will need to provide both individual’s National Insurance numbers as well as two documents as proof of identity.
 Any of the following will be acceptable:

 - one of your three most recent payslips